Treasure Chest Ceremony

 SPEAKER 8: I will be Gentle, taking special care of those weaker or less fortunate than I. – Pink

 SPEAKER 9: I will have Self Control, using my time, materials and talents wisely, and being accountable for my own actions. – dark green

-LEADER: As we enter another year of Frontier Girls, I ask that each girl store the values of our creed in their heart just as we store these jewels in our treasure chest.
+LEADER: As we enter another year, I ask that each person store the values of our code in their heart just as we store these jewels in our treasure chest.

 SPEAKER: Would all members please repeat after me?